Samahu/RoboND-DeepLearning-Project/Writeup.md

 Full run can be found here: [model_training_gpu](./model_training_gpu.html)

 **Tuning the model**

-The model was doing farely well and since testing new parameters wasn't a big deal I started to experment with different sort of parameters:
+The model was doing performing fare but below expectation.
+Enabling GPU was a big help since testing new parameters wasn't a big deal thus I started testing different parameters that might boost performance:

-1- increase the depth of the network:
+1- Increase the depth of the network:

+I have done this by adding another encoder/decoder pair.
+This increases the capacity of the network to capture more detail but have the potential to underfit of overfit without having enough train samples or not enough training cycles. the validation set helps check if we overfitting.

 ```python
 def fcn_model(inputs, num_classes):